nxglabs/qik-docs/example/content/Qik-Ai-API/Qik-Ai-API-Documentation.md

 How to use

-Provide input parameter “functionName” which” need to be declared and then call the function individually
+Provide input parameter “file” which need to provide the uploaded file, ima, doc etc

 Example valid input request is as follows

 {
-"functionName":"helloWorld"
+"file":"filepath"
 }

 Result:-

-Then call the function individually as follows
+file will be uploaded aws s3 bucket and in return will recive url

+{ "status":"Success" ,"imageUrl": "fileurl" }